tocttou/tocttou.github.io/_posts/2015-11-06-torrent-streaming.md

 Few weeks back Microsoft came to my college for the annual [Code.Fun.Do](https://www.acadaccelerator.com/Home/Events) hackathon.
 I was planning to make an app that extracted text from photographs taken by the phone camera and then does *something*.
 The idea had a lot of potential but initial tests were not very successful, primarily because text extraction was messed up nearly 8/10 times.
 It was clear that a lot more training and traindata was required for this to work and that demanded time but there was dearth of it and even more considering that mine was a one man team.
 So I decided to make an app that can be used to watch movies from torrents on mobile phone.

 Microsoft guys were very excited to see it work but apparently they couldn't support such *illegal activities*, and fairly so.
-Being born and raised in India, a country where piracy is as natural as breathing, I have very conflicting thoughts about copyrights on digital commodities.
-When I was a kid, I was absolutely unaware of the concept of piracy and this is still true for the majority in India.
-The apparent vices attached to being a pirate are much more pronounced now that the [MAFIAA](http://mafiaa.org/) (quite literally) are going after piracy with a very strong hand.
-I think this is a very big mistake and a short-sighted move on their part.
-Instead of making the content accessible to the masses, they are ruining it for everyone.
-Sure Netflix is a positive step in this direction but

-1. It is not widely available.
-2. Even if it is available, a lot of shows are missing from non-US markets.
-3. Not everyone has hi-speed internet to stream movies.
-4. **Torrenting is much more lucrative.**

-The fourth point is of particular importance because even if the first three points are satisfied, people won't switch to a paid system if fourth isn't.
-I switched to [Rdio](http://www.rdio.com/) because they provide a much better alternative at a price that I can afford.
-If the music industry can do that, movies should also.

-> but... but... its theft... its wrong...

-Its digital, Bitch.
-Its infinitely replicable.
-Stop gagging people and up your game or play by the rules people lay.
-Physical commodity rules cannot and should not be copied over to digital commodities.

-**My viewpoint about piracy is not as binary as it looks like after reading the above rambling.
-In fact, it requires another post of its own.
-There is a lot more to discuss.
-Till then, let us assume that piracy is for the greater good in its current form.**

-**Note:** Since the MAFIAA recently shut down YTS API which I was using for this app, you'll have to use some other service like [this one](https://getstrike.net/api/) for aggregating torrents and [this one](https://www.themoviedb.org/documentation/api?language=en) for displaying the movie data.
+**Note:** Since the [MAFIAA](http://mafiaa.org/) (quite literally) recently shut down YTS API which I was using for this app, you'll have to use some other service like [this one](https://getstrike.net/api/) for aggregating torrents and [this one](https://www.themoviedb.org/documentation/api?language=en) for displaying the movie data.
 I won't publish the code for this app since it is obsolete now.

 <hr>